-3.3 IDENTIFICATION & AUTHENTICATION FOR RE-KEY AND RENEWAL
+3.3 IDENTIFICATION & AUTHENTICATION

-3.3.1 I&A for Routine Re-key
+3.3.1 Identification and Authentication for Routine Re-key

-As long as an End Entity's TrustID Certificate has not expired, been revoked, or suspended, the Certificate Holder can request Issuance of a new TrustID Certificate with a new Key Pair within three months prior to the end of the TrustID Certificate's Validity Period and the RA or IdenTrust will rely on the information on file that was initially verified.
-If any information has changed in the Certificate (e.g., last name, Sponsoring Organization, any additional FQDNs listed under the SAN extension, etc.) the identity must be re-established through the initial identity-proofing process specified for the required Certificate in the table in Section 3.2.
+As long as an End Entity's TrustID Certificate has not expired, been revoked, or suspended, the Subscriber can request Issuance of a new TrustID Certificate with a new Key Pair within three months prior to the end of the TrustID Certificate's Validity Period and the RA or IdenTrust will rely on the information on file that was initially verified.
+If any information has changed in the Certificate (e.g., last name, Sponsoring Organization, any additional FQDNs listed under the SAN extension, etc.) the identity must be re-established through the initial identity-proofing process specified for the required Certificate in the Table 5 of section 3.2.
 PKI Sponsors may also opt to remove or edit FQDNs during Re-Key.
-For further information on the re-key process see Section 4.7.
+For further information on the re-key process, see section 4.7.

-3.3.2 Certificate Renewal
+3.3.1.1 Certificate Renewal

 Certificate renewals are currently available for CSAs.
-Certificate Holders, External CAs, and Issuing CAs cannot renew their Certificates and therefore will not be asked to go through the I&A processes listed in 3.2 to renew their respective Certificate(s).
-For further information on the process see Section 4.6.
+Subscribers, External CAs, and Issuing CAs cannot renew their Certificates and therefore will not be asked to go through the I&A processes listed in 3.2 to renew their respective Certificate(s).
+For further information on the process, see section 4.6.

-3.3.3 Certificate Update
+3.3.1.2 Certificate Update

-For all update requests, identity must be re-established through the initial identity-proofing process specified in Section 3.2 for the corresponding Certificate type.
-For further information on the process see Section 4.8.
+For all update requests, identity must be re-established through the initial identity-proofing process specified in section 3.2 for the corresponding Certificate type.
+For further information on the process, see section 4.8.

-3.3.4 Identification and Authentication for Re-key after Revocation
+3.3.2 Identification and Authentication for Re-key after Revocation

 Suspended, revoked, or expired TrustID Certificates cannot be re-keyed, renewed or updated.
-Applicants/PKI Sponsors without a valid TrustID Certificate will be re-authenticated by IdenTrust; or an LRA, Enterprise RA, or Trusted Agent, through a new TrustID Certificate application according to the corresponding Certificate based on the table in Section 3.2, just as with an initial Applicant registration, and will be issued a new TrustID Certificate.
+Applicants/PKI Sponsors without a valid TrustID Certificate will be re-authenticated by IdenTrust; or an LRA, Enterprise RA, or Trusted Agent, through a new TrustID Certificate application according to the corresponding Certificate based on Table 5 of section 3.2, just as with an initial Applicant registration, and will be issued a new TrustID Certificate.